David Gammon |

 Instead of the conventional tone arm design, where the arm is pivoted at the rear, balanced by an extremely heavy counterbalance, the Vestigal tone arm was pivoted at the head shell allowing for a very small counterbalance and tracking force.
 In 1974, David moved his family to New York.
 Here he opened an office to satisfy the American market.
 No sooner than he got arrived, that he was overcome by orders for the Skeleton and also the Vestigal tone arm which was also sold as a separate.

 As usual, hi-fi magazines, as well as the general public, were complaining about the scaling prices of hi-fi components.
 To answer this call, he took all the main components of the more expensive Skeleton, scaled it down and produced the Round Table.
 It featured a tone arm fitted to the lid, which allowed easy changing of the record.
-The turntable sold for twenty five pounds.
-As with all Transcriptors products, it was well thought out and well engineered turntable.
+The turntable sold for twenty-five pounds.
+As with all Transcriptors products, it was well thought out and well-engineered turntable.
 Bear in mind, like all the other Transcriptor turntables, it used jewel pivot’s in its tone arm construction.
-However, for some strange reason, none of the complaining public bought the turntable, so only 300 were produced, and production lasted only for a year, which makes this particular turntable very rare and collectable.
+However, for some strange reason, none of the complaining public bought the turntable, so only 300 were produced, and production lasted only for a year, which makes this particular turntable very rare and collectible.